colino17/recipes-hugo-docker/README.md

-# recipes-hugo-docker
+# Recipes
-A recipes site backed by hugo and markdown and deployable in docker
+A recipe site using [HUGO](https://gohugo.io/) and a modified version of the [SummerQRemix theme](https://github.com/mipmip/summer-qremix).
+This container is used to generate and update the site, and along with the Docker Compose example below, can be deployed with a [Lighttpd Webserver](https://www.lighttpd.net) and a [Traefik Reverse Proxy](https://traefik.io/traefik/).

 # Docker Compose Stack
 Below is an example docker compose stack for this container as well as a lightweight webserver with Traefik labels for reverse proxying.
 The key items to modify are as follows:

 - The BASEURL environment variable should be modified to the domain you wish to access the site from.
 The same modifications must be made to the URL in the Traefik labels.